 Each of the stories must have had that moment, where in their desperation they wondered about Jesus: if He really was in control, if He really was God.

 In all three situations it all turned out just as Jesus had planned it.
 In all three situations the outcome did fulfill the purposes that He was bringing about in His own timing.
 All three stories eventually experienced great joy in their relationship with Jesus even though there were some desperate moments.

-Jesus came through because he was in control, even when life seemed out of control.
+Jesus’ purpose came about, because he was in control, even when life seemed out of control.

 Rom 8:28 (Amplified Version)

-Thank you Lord that you are in total control, nothing slips from your hand.
+Thank you Lord that you are in total control, nothing slips from Your hand.
 Your strong hand is upon my life and You will not let go.
 Even when things are not clear, when I cannot see a way forward, when all looks lost to me, You are still the captain of my ship.
-You will steer me through the storm and bring me to a safe harbor in due time.
-Thank you for my relationship with you, to know that you are always working it out for my good.
+You will steer me through the storm and the darkness and bring me to a safe harbor in due time.
+Thank you for my relationship with You, to know that you are always working things out for my good.
 Thank you that your plans for me will be fulfilled, not because of who I am, but because of who You are.

 If you enjoyed this post, also read: